Detection of Gravitational Wave Signals from Precessing Binary Black Hole Systems using Convolutional Neural Network: Extension to a Multi-detector Case

-In Figure \ref{fig:coincHist} we obtained the average distribution of the triggers for the individual detectors (H1 and L1) as well as the coincident triggers for a threshold softmax (probability) value of $0.9$.
-We now vary the threshold softmax to observe the variations in the rate of trigger generation.
-We plot the cumulative histogram of the individual detector triggers and the coincident triggers at different threshold softmax ($0.5$, $0.75$ and $0.9$) (Figure ~\ref{fig:L1H1-Cum-Coinc} (a)).
-The number of triggers away from the injection time increase with a decrease in the threshold, which is a characteristics of the background triggers.
-However, the number of triggers around the injection time do not vary too much with change in the softmax threshold, suggesting that the triggers are originated from a true event (hence, foreground ground triggers).
+In Figure \ref{fig:coincHist}, we obtained the average distribution of the triggers for the individual detectors ($\text{H}1$ and $\text{L}1$) and the coincident triggers for a threshold probability value of $0.9$.
+We vary the threshold probability of the prediction of a class to observe the variations in the rate of trigger generation.
+We plot the cumulative histogram of the individual detector triggers and the coincident triggers at different threshold softmax ($0.5$, $0.75$, and $0.9$) (Figure ~\ref{fig:L1H1-Cum-Coinc} (a)).
+The number of triggers away from the injected time increases with a decrease in the probability threshold, a characteristic of the background triggers.
+However, the number of triggers around the injection time does not vary too much with a change in the probability threshold, suggesting that the triggers originated from a true event.
+Hence, these can be considered foreground ground triggers.
 We plot the density function of individual detectors' triggers and the coincident triggers (Figure \ref{fig:L1H1-Cum-Coinc} (b)).
-To measure the spread of these distribution of H1, L1 and coincident triggers, we measure the standard deviations ($\sigma_{H1}$,$\sigma_{L1}$ and $\sigma_{Coinc}$, respectively) associated with them.
-We find that the spread of the distribution is minimum for the coincident triggers: $\sigma_{Coinc} = 0.37$ while H1 has the maximum spread($\sigma_{H1} = 0.54$) and L1 has the intermediate value($\sigma_{L1} = 0.48$).
-The mean of the three distributions are, $4.98$, $5.00$, $4.98$.
-Hence, we found that the coincidence test not only helps to filter out the non-coincident triggers (glitches or false alarms), but also is useful to confine the merger time of the signals.
+To measure the spread of these distribution of H$1$, L$1$ and coincident triggers, we measure the standard deviations ($\sigma_{\text{H}1}$, $\sigma_{\text{L}1}$ and $\sigma_{\text{Coinc}}$ respectively) associated with them.
+We find that the spread of the distribution is minimum for the coincident triggers: $\sigma_{\text{Coinc}} = 0.37$ while $\text{H}1$ has the maximum spread($\sigma_{\text{H}1} = 0.54$) and $\text{L}1$ has the intermediate value($\sigma_{\text{L}1} = 0.48$).
+The mean of the three distributions are $4.98$, $5.00$, and $4.98$.
+Hence, we found that the coincidence test not only helps to filter out the non-coincident triggers (glitches or false alarms) but also helps confine the merger time of the signals.

-\subsection{Performance on O1, O2 and O3 data}
+\section{Performance on O1, O2 and O3 data}